 What is the Pinellas Eviction Diversion Program?

-The Pinellas Eviction Diversion Program is a new service offered by Community Law Program (“CLP”) which provides no cost virtual mediation services to qualified tenants impacted by the COVID-19 pandemic and landlords involved in eviction related disputes.
-The Program partners with several agencies including Bay Area Legal Services, Gulfcoast Legal Services, Stetson University College of Law, the Homeless Leadership Alliance, 211 Tampa Bay, Dab Community Services, and Community Development and Training (CDAT).
+The Pinellas Eviction Diversion Program is a newly launched initiative offered by Community Law Program (“CLP”) which offers a number of services to low-income tenants impacted by the COVID-19 pandemic and their landlords.
+The Program partners with several agencies including Bay Area Legal Services, Gulfcoast Legal Services, Stetson University College of Law, the Homeless Leadership Alliance of Pinellas, 211 Tampa Bay, Dab Community Services, and Community Development and Training Center (CDAT).

 This exciting new program is a “One Stop Shop” for qualifying tenants needing:

-• A neutral third party (mediator) to work with them and their landlord to try to resolve a dispute over rent
+- A neutral third party (mediator) to work with them and their landlord to try to resolve a dispute over unpaid rent

 Who is Eligible to participate?